I-2-6-12.Hearing Procedures — Claimant who is Deaf or Hard of Hearing

 C. Lip-reading

-If the ALJ determines that allowing the claimant to lip-read is appropriate, the ALJ will be careful to speak slowly during the hearing and face the claimant at all times so that they have an unobstructed view of the ALJ's face.
-The ALJ will also ensure that claimant can easily see all other hearing participants, including the appointed representative.
+If the ALJ determines that allowing the claimant to lip-read is appropriate, the ALJ will be careful to speak slowing during the hearing and face the claimant at all times so that they have an unobstructed view of the ALJ's face.
+The ALJ will also ensure that the claimant can easily see all other hearing participants, including the appointed representative.

 NOTE: